 Fortunately, civil lawsuits can be used as a way to receive compensation beyond the paltry amount required by law to insure taxi drivers.
 Knowledgeable, skilled car accident attorneys can help victims receive compensation beyond a small insurance payout.

-As an example of what a lawyer can do for an accident victim, consider the following cases and settlements received through the hard work of the attorneys at Wingate, Russotti, Shapiro & Halperin, LLP:
+As an example of what a lawyer can do for an accident victim, consider the following cases and settlements received through the hard work of the attorneys at Wingate, Russotti, Shapiro, Moses & Halperin, LLP:

 - $200,000 settlement for a 70-year-old woman from Hawaii whose foot was run over by a NYC taxi driver.